ORNL/hykkt/README.md

 ## License
 Copyright &copy; 2022, Battelle Memorial Institute.

-ExaGO<sup>TM</sup> is a free software distributed under a BSD 2-clause license.
+HyKKT is a free software distributed under a BSD 2-clause license.
 You may reuse, modify, and redistribute the software.
 See the [license](https://gitlab.pnnl.gov/exasgd/solvers/hykkt/-/blob/README/LICENSE) file for details.